 6. Some finance options have a ‘balloon’ at the end of the contract.
 This represents a pay-out figure that concludes the finance agreement.
 People often think they will have ‘more money’ in the future.
 This is often not realistic.
 Make sure you can comfortably afford any ‘balloon’ payment

-7. Price insurance on your new car.
+7. Price insurance on your new car, get consultation from the agents at insurancerevenue.com.
 Include this in your budgeting.
 Finance arrangements will require that you have adequate comprehensive insurance on your vehicle for the loan contract to be valid.
 There are two types, agreed value and market value.
 Make sure you understand the difference and the implications of those.
 Carefully check storm damage clauses including hail and flooding.
 In the event of your car being off the road what do the insurers offer?
 What are the excesses? ie the amount you have to pay out in the event of damage to your or someone else’s vehicle? www.comparethemarket.com.au

 8. Do you even need finance?
 If you saved carefully for a year, what could you afford to buy outright?
 Sellers give substantial discounts for cash sales.
 You could put down a larger deposit and borrow less.